wildmountainfarms/solarthing-android/README.md

 ### Features to Add:
 * Notification when the generator turns off telling you some useful information
-* Daily summaries (MX end of day notifications are a start, but a more useful summary would be helpful too)
 * Drop down menu for the command to send to the MATE
 * A packet that the MATE pi uploads that communicates available commands to display
 * Add more widgets